bscan/Data-Class/README.md

     }
 }

-my $Bob = Person(name=>"Robert", age=>55);
+my $Bob = Person->new(name=>"Robert", age=>55);
 say "Happy Birthday " . $Bob->name;
 $Bob->age = 56;
 print($Bob);
 ```

 classes are styled after Python dataclasses and somewhat resemble
 Typescript interfaces.
-A class will generate a constructor of the same
-name and requires all arguments that do not have defaults.
+All arguments that do not have defaults are required in new.
 Attributes
 can be accessed as methods, and can be modified using l-value methods.

 class also overload the string operation and offer a pretty-printed
-display of the object contents
+display of the object's contents

-Any parameter without a default specified is a required parameter.
+Any parameter in a class without a default specified is a required parameter.
 It
 needs to either be passed to the constructor or set inside the
 constructor.

-## Lexical Constructor
-Contrary to normal packages, class constructors are
-local only to the package in which they are defined.
-This is an important
-feature of classes, which often may be small data-oriented classes where
-a full package including distinct file may not make sense.

-For example, imagine I am writing a Perl::Critic policy named
-Perl::Critic::Policy::ValuesAndExpressions::ProhibitLargeComplexNumbers
-that prohibits some specific types of complex numbers.
-As part of this,
-perhaps I decide to build a class consisting of two attributes: real
-and imaginary.
-This appears to be a simple class, but unfortunately all
-packages in Perl are global, so I should not use the name
-"ComplexPoint".
-Convention and practicality dictate that I name my
-class
-Perl::Critic::Policy::ValuesAndExpressions::ProhibitLargeComplexNumbers::ComplexPoint
-and create a new file for it named
-Perl/Critic/Policy/ValuesAndExpressions/ProhibitLargeComplexNumbers/ComplexPoint.pm
-that defines my two new fields and a constructor.
-This becomes quite a
-pain to type and results in many authors simply not using classes for
-smaller data-oriented object.

-Classes are intended to make small object construction simple while not
-interfering with other modules across your codebase or across CPAN.
-Defining class Baz within in package Foo::Bar will auto-generate a new
-package name Foo::Bar::_Baz and build a subroutine constructor in the
-same package.
-As a subroutine, the constructor may be exported to any
-module needing this class.
+This does not apply to `has` statements in normal packages

 ## _init